top of page

 It is our hope that all people who follow Christ will have outreach as a part of their lives in some way.
 Obviously, this can take a lot of forms—including through your vocation, as part of your lifestyle, through your giving, and through volunteering at local organizations.

-Faith has a spoken value of being engaged in our local community.
 As one part of that, you will find ways to be involved throughout this brochure.
-However, there is always more going on, and there is more to do.

 In addition to being involved in hands-on work, individuals may make contributions at any time to the projects in this booklet.
 They will be sent in total to the project.
 Make checks out to Faith UMC, and indicate in the memo line the mission that you wish to support.